josephbill/djangotodoapp/README.md

 for the app

+### JINJA TEMPLATING
+This is a syntax used to create django interfaces
+- To create templates
+  a.
+Inside the templates you can create .html files , .css , .js
+  b.
+To consolidate the templating for our project , modify the following
+     - set a global templates directory for referencing our templates i.e. move the  todolist templates folder to the global perspective i.e. root directory level
+- register this change in settings.py for the project under the templates directory settings
+              'DIRS': [BASE_DIR / 'templates'],  # Add this line

 EMOBILIS DATABASE:  - student table : name, role , phone , studid
                     - staff table : name, role , phone , staffid
                     - assests table : name, price, serialno.